Explore the Data

 Early Development Index

-Collecting EDI tells us how our community’s children are doing, what programs and opportunities are helping and where additional resources need to be deployed to ensure the success of the entire community.
+EDI data shows us how our communities are supporting our children in getting them ready for school and life.
+The data also helps us to understand what programs and opportunities are helping and where additional resources need to be provided to ensure the success of the entire community.

-This report will help policy makers, nonprofit groups, educators and child advocates to quantify the success of programs and policies in place, uncover pockets of need and collaborate to ensure necessary support reaches all children.
+The EDI data is helping policy makers, community-based organizations, educators, school districts, and child advocates highlight the success of programs and policies in place, uncover pockets of need, and collaborate to ensure necessary support reaches all children.

 Physical Health & Well-Being